“Music is deeply tied to expression and enjoyment.”

 Name: Ben (Full name will be provided upon registration)

-I'm currently completing my Bachelor's of Music in Trombone Performance at the University of Toronto, where I study with one of the trombonists in the Toronto Symphony.
+I have my Bachelor of Music in Performance from the University of Toronto, and I am currently working towards an Artist Diploma at the Glenn Gould School, where I study with the Principal Trombone of the Toronto Symphony.
 I've had lessons and masterclasses with soloists and members of orchestras around the world, such as the Berlin Philharmonic, Brussels Philharmonic, Royal Philharmonic, and the Boston Symphony.
-I have played with bands and orchestras across the province, such as the Band of the Ceremonial Guard and the National Academy Orchestra of Canada.

 - President's Scholar of Excellence in the Faculty of Music - Frank Harmantas Trombone Scholarship - Cobourg Distinguished Civic Award for the Arts - B flat Band Festival Bursary winner - Finalist in the Hannaford Solo Competition in 2019 and 2020

 Registration Fee: $25.00 (One-time lifetime registration fee may be used by all family members)

 Rates for instruction:

 Travel charge: additional $15.00 per visit (for lessons in a client's home as opposed to my studio)

 Lessons not cancelled or rescheduled with at least 24 hours notice are billable to the client and payable to the teacher.
 This does not of course apply to travel fees unless the notice is effectively given at the door and the teacher has travelled to the location.

 A client must provide a 2 lesson notice period to stop lessons.
 So a weekly student needs to give 2 weeks of notice, a biweekly student works out to 3 weeks notice and a twice weekly student works out to a week of notice.